 Most commonly, DoubleClick sends a cookie to the browser when a user visits a page that displays DoubleClick ads.
 Pages with DoubleClick ads include ad tags that tell browsers to request ad content from the DoubleClick ad server.
 When the server delivers the ad content, it also sends a cookie.
 However, a page does not have to show DoubleClick ads for this to happen, you just need to include DoubleClick ad tags, which could load a click tracker system or a print pixel instead.

-Google Analytics is a free web analysis tool from Google that mainly allows website owners to know how users interact with their website.
-Also, enable cookies in the domain of the site where you are and use a set of cookies called «__utma» and «__utmz» to collect information anonymously and report website trends without identifying individual users.
+Google Analytics is a free Google web analysis tool that mainly allows website owners to know how users interact with their website.
+It also enables cookies in the domain of the site where you are and uses a set of cookies called “__utma” and “__utmz” to collect information anonymously and prepare reports on website trends without identifying individual users.
 More information about Google Analytics cookies and information about privacy.
 Thanks to this we can study the navigation through our web pages, and improve.